The Big Old Ugly Green Frog

 “Are you hungry?
 Do you need more bugs to eat?”
 Max asked.

-“Ribbit,” was the answer, but the eyes said no.
+“Ribbit,” was the answer; the eyes said no.

 “I know!”
 Max said.
 “He’s really a prince and he needs a princess to kiss him so he can become a prince again.”

-“Ribbit,” said the frog brightening up.
+“Ribbit,” said the frog, whose dark jungle green pigment brightened to a lime shade.
 His eyes said yes.

 “That’s it,” Zack said.
 “Don’t worry frog.
 We won’t let you down.”

 So off the boys went in search of a princess.
 They searched high, and they searched low.
-They put an ad in the paper.
 They searched the Internet.
+They put up flyers.
+They even put an ad in the newspaper, if you can believe that.

-Finally, they found a princess.
+Finally, a princess, who had seen a flyer at school, found them.
 She agreed to meet the boys after school on the football field.

 When the final bell rang the next day, Max and Zack ran to the football field.
-There on the 50-yard line was the most beautiful girl they had ever seen.
+There on the 50-yard line was a most beautiful girl.

 “Hi,” she said.
 “My name is Xala (pronounced Shala).
 I’m an Aztec princess.”